 Most Mistakes Happen In The Tails

+The stock and the bond markets are the most efficient places to invest your savings.
 Owning stocks means owning pieces of businesses while owning bonds means becoming a lender to the same businesses or sometimes to the governments.

 In case a business goes bankrupt, the bondholders get paid first before the stockholders get anything.
-But in exchange for that apparent safety, you give up on returns.
-A lot of returns.
+But in exchange for that apparent safety, you give up on returns, a lot of returns.

 Interest payments on bonds are fixed and hence more predictable than dividends from stocks, another reason for the lower perceived risk with bonds than with stocks.
 And lower perceived risk means lower expected returns.